Sleeping Beauty (franchise): Disney Magic Kingdoms (2016)

 Maleficent appears as a non-player character and the main antagonist in the video game Disney Magic Kingdoms, where she casts a curse on the titular Kingdom.
 Aurora, Prince Phillip, Flora, Fauna and Merryweather appear as playable characters in the main storyline of the game.

+Other

+The franchise's titular protagonist, Aurora, is part of the characters in the Disney Princess franchise.
+The main antagonist of the franchise, Maleficent, is included as a regular character of the Disney Villains franchise, while her sidekick raven Diablo also has minor recurring appearances in said franchise.